 Books required for N3330, Foundations of Nursing Practice: Theoretical Foundations Course include the following (included in the Elsevier Textbook Bundle offered at the UTHSA bookstore):

 RECOMMENDED (OPTIONAL) TEXT / REFERENCE

-The same required textbooks used in the N3330, Foundations in Clinical Nursing Practice: Theoretical Foundations Course are the same textbooks that you will use in N3305, Foundations in Clinical Nursing Practice: Clinical Application Course.
+The required textbooks used in the NURS 3330/Foundations in Clinical Nursing Practice: Theoretical Foundations course are the same textbooks that you will use in NURS 3305/Foundations in Clinical Nursing Practice: Clinical Application course.

 - Medication Administration

 - Wound Care